thruston/python-tabulate/README.md

 will show it neatly tabulated.
 If you want the individual lines, use the `tabulate()` method to get a generator of neat lines.

+See below for all the public methods provided by a `Table` object.

+## Special rows

+Any blank lines in your table are saved as special lines and reinserted at the appropriate place on output.
+So if you have a long table you can use blanks to separate blocks of data.
+Similarly any lines consisting entirely of `-` characters are treated as horizontal rules and reinserted (appropriately sized) on output.
+Any lines starting with `#` are treated as comment lines, and again reinserted in the right places on output.

 ## Verbs in the DSL

     xp               transpose rows and cells